 Who Receives Zakat?

-During the holy month of Ramadan, Muslims are reminded of their obligation to give back to society and to pay Zakat al-Fitr, a mandatory donation that must be made before the celebration of Eid al-Fitr.
+Zakat al-Fitr, a mandatory donation that must be made before the celebration of Eid al-Fitr.
 This sacred act requires Muslims who have excess food to offer a small handful of it to those who are in need.
-This donation is typically the cost of a single meal, but it can significantly I’m
+This donation is typically the cost of a single meal, but it can significantly impact the lives of those who receive it.

-Ibn `Abbas (may Allah be pleased with him) reported: “The Messenger of Allah (peace be upon him) ordained zakatul-fitr to purify the fasting person from indecent words or actions and to provide food for the needy.
+“The Messenger of Allah (peace be upon him) ordained zakatul-fitr to purify the fasting person from indecent words or actions and to provide food for the needy.
 It is accepted as zakah for the person who gives it before the Eid prayer, but it is a mere Sadaqah for the one who gives it after the prayer.”
 [Abu Dawud and Ibn Majah].

 By fulfilling our Zakat obligation, we are able to help those who are struggling to make ends meet and bring hope and dignity to vulnerable communities across the world.